X CATECHETICAL CLASS in Our Lady HoC Parish Hall from tomorrow onwards. And again on December 17th, and then we’ll break up for Christmas.

-X FRIDAY MORNING PRAYER AT ST JOSEPH’S An informal service of Morning Prayer, based upon the Divine Office, is held each Friday at 11.00am in St Joseph’s Lady Chapel.
-It lasts about 20 minutes.
-All are warmly welcome.
+X FRIDAY MORNING PRAYERS AT ST JOSEPH’S: Every Friday at 11.00am in St Joseph’s Lady Chapel.
+All welcome.